 The following bullets are recommended for normative work for KI#1:

-1) A new network functionality is defined to collect and calculate the energy related information and exposes to the authorized consumer subject to operator's policy:
+1) A new network functionality is defined by SA2 to collect and calculate the energy related information and exposes to the authorized consumer subject to operator's policy:

-- If the authorized consumer is AF, the granularities include: per application corresponding to the AF, per Network Slice level, per UE, and per UE per AF.
+- If the authorized consumer is AF, the granularities include: per application corresponding to the AF, per Network Slice level, per specific UE, and per UE per AF.

-- If the authorized consumer is 5GC NFs, the granularities include: per application, per Network Slice, and per UE, per-UE-per-QoS flow.
+- If the authorized consumer is 5GC NFs, the granularities include: per application, per Network Slice, and per specific UE, per-UE-per-QoS flow.

-Editor's note: The decision of whether new functionality will be defined by SA WG2 or SA WG5 will need coordination in TSG SA plenary.

 NOTE: Whether the per PDU session level is needed will be decided during the normative phase.

 - The energy related information for the granularities above include: